bw139/CO2006-Ben/README.md

 #### Sprint 2.
 Spring MVC (business logic and validation)

-:warning: The links under this section will be enabled once sprint 2 starts.

 The goal of this Sprint is to develop a web application.

 * :dart: [mini project worksheet](./miniproject.md) (the link will not work until the worksheet is released):